ShubhayuDas/ClassicalMER-LongtermFeatures/README.md

 The models used are Support Vector Regression, Random Forrest Regression, and an Artificail Nueural Network with 2 layers and 90 nodes in each layer.
 The dataset of was split into train and test (in an 80:20 ratio).
 On the training set 10 fold crossvalidation was applied and the hyperparameters were tuned using Grid Seach.

 The analysis is done on the dataset as well as the model used.

+Note: We have used python notebooks for ease of flow and better comprihensibility.
+The Random Forest model however exceded the 25MB limit and hence is included as a python file.

+#Dependencies

+tensorflow
+sklearn
+numpy
+pandas